 - the Company may not be able to access sufficient capital to carry out its exploration and development plans;

-- the Company’s joint venture partners may not be able to fund their pro rata contributions for the exploration and development of the Company’s mining projects;
+- the Company may not be able to fund the exploration and development of the Company’s mining projects;

 - the Company’s exploration and development costs may be higher than anticipated;

-- the ability of the Company to comply with all required permits, licences and regulatory requirements in carrying out its exploration and development plans;
+- the ability of the Company to comply with all required permits, licenses and regulatory requirements in carrying out its exploration and development plans;

 - the Company may realize unanticipated or adverse results from its exploration activities, including unfavourable drilling results, that may indicate development is not warranted;